 Alzheimer’s Society Their mission is to transform the landscape of dementia forever.
 Until the day we find a cure, they strive to create a society where those affected by dementia are supported and accepted, able to live in their community without fear or prejudice.

 NHS Dementia Choices This site offers information for people with dementia and their families and friends.
 It aims to raise awareness of dementia, as well as help people create networks and better understand the impact of the condition.
 There are also links to lots of information on dementia and sources of local and national support.

 Sussex Partnership Foundation Trust Information about local services from the county’s NHS Mental Health services.

-Tuvida covers the counties of West Sussex and parts of Hampshire, offering a full range of flexible services for adults and children with various disabilities or health conditions.
-This includes Day, Evening and Night services, Self Funding services and Social Clubs.
+Tuvida offers a full range of flexible services for adults with various disabilities or health conditions.
+This includes day, evening and night services, self funding services and social clubs.